-In the System > Display > Custom Scaling Window, Enter 120% in the textbox next to Custom Scaling and click on the check mark button.
+In the System > Display > Custom Scaling window, Enter 120% in the textbox next to Custom Scaling and click on the ✓ check mark button next to it.

 Windows would then display the “The custom scale factor won’t be applied until you sign out” message with the ‘Sign out now’ button.
 Click on this button to Sign out of Windows and then login again.

-You may see an alert message warning you to avoid setting a custom scaling.
-Windows shows this message because setting any values close to 100% may make text on your laptop’s display too small.
+NOTE: You may see an alert message warning you to avoid setting a custom scaling.
+Windows shows this message because setting any value close to 100% may make text on your laptop’s main display too small.
 However, this workaround requires you to enable custom scaling.
 Just make sure to chose a value between 110% and 125%.

-You have set a custom scaling of 120% which would remain fixed for every external display you connect to your PC.
+You have now, set a custom scaling of 120% which would remain fixed for both your laptop and every secondary display you connect to your PC.
 Windows would not scale it down to 100% for external displays.

-When custom scaling is active, you would see the “A custom scale factor is set” message in the System > Display Windows.
+When custom scaling is active, you would see the “A custom scale factor is set” message in the System > Display settings window.
 It also gives you an option to “Turn off custom scaling and sign out”.